AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

         viz default or any value greater than or equal to 1
     * - ``showHillFrame``
       - int
-      - flag to show the Hill frame of the spacecraft camera target.
+      - flag to show the orbit Hill frame of the spacecraft camera target.
 Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true
+    * - ``showVelocityFrame``
+      - int
+      - flag to show the orbit velocity frame of the spacecraft camera target.
+Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true
+    * - ``relativeOrbitFrame``
+      - int
+      - flag to set with respect to which frame the relative orbit trajectory is drawn.
+        Value of 0 (protobuffer default) or 1 to use Hill Frame, 2 to use Velocity Frame

 Setting Actuator GUI Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~